 - Place the rutabaga cubes in a large mixing bowl and drizzle with olive oil.

-- Sprinkle the rutabaga with the remaining ingredients and shake again to distribute.
+- Sprinkle the rutabaga with the Italian herb mix, salt, and sugar and shake again to distribute.

 - Transfer rutabaga to a parchment-lined or nonstick baking sheet.